Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Introduction

 \subsection{Related literature}

 For the low dimensional setting with a fixed $p$ and $p<n$, change point analysis for linear regression models has been well-studied.
 Specifically, \cite{quandt1958tests} considered testing (\ref{hypothesis: H0}) for a simple regression model with $p=2$.
-Other extensions include the maximum likelihood ratio tests \citep{horvath1995detecting}, partial sums of regression residuals \citep{gombay1994limit,bai1998estimating}, and the union intersection test \citep{horvath1995limit}.
-Other related methods include \cite{qu2008testing,zhang2014testing,oka2011estimating,lee2011testing} and among others.
+Other extensions include the maximum likelihood ratio tests \citep{horvath1995detecting}, partial sums of regression residuals \citep{bai1998estimating}, and so on.
+Other related methods include \cite{qu2008testing,zhang2014testing,oka2011estimating} and among others.